 Also, please list “Add-on Request” or the license being requested in the subject line, or include a description in the email.
 Simply sending a blank email with an attachment may cause it to be filtered out as junk.

-If you are seeking the Reading Specialist license and are not already certified with another administrative lifetime license, a passing score on the Foundations of Reading Test is required.
+If you are seeking the Reading Specialist license and are not already provisionally or lifetime certified with another administrative license, a passing score on the Foundations of Reading Test is required.

 For directions on how to apply for an initial Wisconsin teaching license, follow the directions for the First License Application process.

-For directions on how to apply for an additional Wisconsin teaching license, follow the directions for the Add-on License Application process.
+For directions on how to apply for an additional Wisconsin teaching license, follow the directions under “Licensing Directions” under Add-On Applications, just above this FAQS section.

 You should work directly with the Wisconsin Department of Public Instruction.